Wouldn’t you know the CAO would get enough votes from this outgoing Caslin-led regional council to go

 For the record, those regional councillors who voted in favour of D’Angelo going on this trade mission include; Sandy Annunziata from Fort Erie, David Barrick from Port Colborne, Brian Baty from Pelham, Patrick Darte from Niagara-on-the-Lake, Bob Gale from Niagara Falls, April Jeffs from Wainfleet, Doug Joyner from West Lincoln, Bart Maves from Niagara Falls, Tony Quirk from Grimsby, Bruce Timms from St. Catharines and Selina Volpatti from Niagara Falls (all of who would surprise few Region watchers for being on a list supporting this motion.)
 The odd person out on the “yes” side was Gary Burroughs from Niagara-on-the-Lake who has rarely ever voted the same way as this group.

-Those who voted “no” to D’Angelo going on the trip were; Brian Bentley from Grimsby, Henry D’Angela from Thorold, Sandra Easton of Lincoln, Kelly Edgar and Brian Heit from St. Catharines, Bill Hodgson from Lincoln, Debbie MacGregor from St. Catharines, George Marshall from Welland, Wayne Redekop from Fort Erie, and Tim Rigby and Walter Sendzik from St. Ctharines.
+Those who voted “no” to D’Angelo going on the trip were; Brian Bentley from Grimsby, Henry D’Angela and Ted Luciani from Thorold, Sandra Easton of Lincoln, Kelly Edgar and Brian Heit from St. Catharines, Bill Hodgson from Lincoln, Debbie MacGregor from St. Catharines, George Marshall from Welland, Wayne Redekop from Fort Erie, and Tim Rigby and Walter Sendzik from St. Ctharines.

 Dave Augustyn from Pelham, Frank Campion and Paul Grenier from Welland, John Maloney from Port Colborne and Jim Diodati from Niagara Falls were absent for the vote.